 - How can I be sure that I am on private property with permission?

 - What is the scope of my permission?

-- How can I decide if taking the photographs or videotape will fall under the reporting of disaster or crime exception?
+- How can I decide whether taking the photographs or videotape will fall under an exception for reporting of disaster or crime?